Explore our Translation and Cultures taught Master's degree.

 All our PG students can do an additional language for free at the Language Centre, subject to availability.

-Modules are assessed by written assignments, consisting of essays, translations and/or analytical commentaries on translations, comparative analysis as well as by portfolio in the case of some core and option modules.
-From the Spring Term, students will start work on an approximately 20,000-word Dissertation.
+Modules are assessed by written assignments, consisting of essays, translations and/or analytical commentaries on translations, comparative analysis, professional development plans as well as by portfolio in the case of some core and option modules.
+Students will also submit an approximately 15,000-word final Dissertation.

 Your personalised timetable will be complete when you are registered for all modules, compulsory and optional, and you have been allocated to your lectures, seminars and other small group classes.
 Your compulsory modules will be registered for you and you will be able to choose your optional modules when you join us.

-Graduates from these courses have pursued roles such as: authors, writers and translators; legal professionals and marketing associate professionals.
+Graduates from these courses have pursued roles such as: translators (both freelance and in-house), intercultural communicators, subtitlers, writers, content designers, jobs in the corporate industry, project managers in translation agencies, language teachers and marketing associate professionals.

 Our department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include: